Fayed-Gaya/AI-Robotics-Playground/README.md

 ![Overhead Camera Demo](Images/overheadCameraFeed.gif)
 *Overhead camera providing turtlebot localization.*

-In the real world maze, unique designs are added to maze walls to aid the user in navigation.
+In the real world maze unique designs are added to maze walls to aid the user in navigation.
 ![Maze Walls Marked](Images/MazeWallsMarked.png)
 *Maze walls with unique markings.*